PandhereAnu10/WeatherAndroidApp/README.md

-# WeatherAppInAndroidStudio
+# WeatherApp in Android
 This is amazing weather app which uses open weather api and it can fetch the weather of your current location or any particular city.
-The UI of the app is completely responsive and you can also watch the detailed tutorial on my Channel
+Just you have to give access to your current location/ type City name in serachbar.